LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 https://www.ucobservatories.org/observatory/lick-observatory/the-nickel-telescope/

-The Nickel 1-meter (40-inch) telescope and Direct Imaging Camera (CCD-C2) are equipped for remote operation and are available for such use.
+The Nickel 1-meter (40-inch) telescope and Direct Imaging Camera (Note the information about the new detector at the top of this call) are equipped for remote operation and are available for such use.
 Only observers with experience observing locally with the Nickel telescope and Direct Camera are eligible to observe remotely.
 New observers require a local checkout at Mount Hamilton and a supplementary remote checkout on their first night of actual remote observing, to be conducted via video-conferencing.

 Applying for time with the Nickel telescope requires firstly a submission of a cover sheet followed by a scientific justification.
 You can access the online cover sheets for the Nickel telescope at https://spg.ucolick.org/cgi-bin/time_apps/1m/ along with instructions on how to submit the accompanying science description.